Food Handler Certification Requirements by State in 2026

 | Alabama | County-level | Jefferson County and Mobile County require food handler cards |

 Key takeaway: Even in states without a statewide mandate, your employer almost certainly requires food handler training.
-Over 90% of restaurant chains require it regardless of state law.
+Most national restaurant chains require it regardless of state law, so getting certified is rarely optional in practice.

 How Long Is a Food Handler Card Valid?